zk-phi/preact-web-components/Readme.md

 Following features are NOT planned (to keep this library simple).

 - Support custom elements without ShadowDOM
-  - Reason: Slots is a part of ShadowDOM API.
+  - Reason: Slots are part of the ShadowDOM API.

-- Support for Preact contexts
+- Support Preact contexts
   - Reason: You may use signals, if you need a global state.

 - Support attribute reflection (auto-updating attribute values on property values change)